rahulworld/rahulworld.github.io/_posts/2017-1-20- Face Detection.md

 tags: [meta, python]
 ---

-An python application on face detection.
+An python application on face detection using Artificial Intelligence.
 <!--more-->
 ##Using:-
 - An Python Application.